bengarrett/RetroTxt/docs/src/index.md

         1. Click the **Load unpacked** button
         1. Navigate to the local directory containing the RetroTxt source code and select OK

     RetroTxt should load.
-The Options link behind the **Details** button and allows you to configure RetroTxt styling and behaviour.
+The Options link behind the **Details** button allows you to configure RetroTxt styling and behavior.

 === "Firefox"

     ### Use on Firefox

-    Firefox is locked down and doesn't permit the loading of extensions outside of the Firefox Add-ons page.
-Mozilla's [web-ext](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Getting_started_with_web-ext) tool is the easiest method to bypass this.
+    Firefox is locked down and doesn't permit the loading of extensions outside of the Firefox Add-ons page, and Mozilla's [web-ext](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Getting_started_with_web-ext) tool is the easiest method to bypass this.

     ```bash title="Copy the Firefox manifest"
     cd RetroTxt